-Let's inspect what member "mm" is by looking at sched.h.
+Let's inspect what member "mm" is by looking at sched.h in the task_struct type definition.
 See the table above on page 3 for the location of the sched.h include file.
-Skip to approximately line 560 in the file.
+Skip to approximately line 858 in the file.